ChrisHartig44/ChrisHartig44/README.md

 ### Data Scientist with a passion for analytical, data-driven decision-making.
 Experienced at creating data regression models, using predictive data modeling, and analyzing data mining algorithms to deliver insights.
 Outside of work I love traveling, watching basketball, and listening to audio books.

-### - 🔭 I’m currently working on a cross-functional project that identifies potential instances of police use of force across the United States of America for Human Rights First, an independent advocacy and action organization.
+### - 🔭 I’m currently working on a personal project tracking the changes in American politics since 2000.
-### - 🌱 I’m currently in a data science program at Lambda School
+### - 🌱 I recently completed a data science program at Lambda School.
 ### - 📫 How to reach me: Twitter: https://twitter.com/C_Hart44, LinkedIn: www.linkedin.com/in/chris-hartig-
 ### - 😄 Pronouns: he/him